RetireFinder

 Which country is easiest to get a retirement visa?

 Yes.
-The average US Social Security benefit of $1,907/month (2026) covers a comfortable lifestyle in Cambodia ($800-$1,300/month), Vietnam ($900-$1,500/month), and the Philippines ($1,000-$1,800/month).
-In Thailand and Malaysia, Social Security covers basic expenses but a modest supplemental income of $300-$600/month provides more comfort.
+The average US Social Security benefit of $1,907/month (2026) covers a comfortable lifestyle in Cambodia ($700-$1,300/month), Vietnam ($800-$1,500/month), the Philippines ($1,000-$1,800/month), and Mexico ($1,000-$2,500/month).
+In Greece, it covers a modest but comfortable life.
+In Thailand, Malaysia, and Central American countries, Social Security covers basic expenses with some room for extras.

 Which country is best for retirees who need care facilities?